 While you usually don’t want to rule out any of your competition, when it comes to a competitive analysis, it’s best to focus on the group of organizations whom you’re competing with most directly — your direct competitors (obviously).

 Now that you know whom to beat, you need a plan.
 As with anything in marketing, it’s important to come up with a well-thought-out strategy and stick to it.
 In order to get the most out of your research (more on that below), you need to know what you’re trying to find.

 Start by answering these questions about each of your competitors:

 - What marketing strategies are they currently using?

 While it may seem like a lot of work to answer these questions about all of your direct competitors, the process should actually be fairly simple.
 If you know your market and your industry (fingers crossed you do), you should already have a feel for what you’ll find.

 Be a Hunter and a Gatherer

 Now that you’ve figured out who and what, it’s time to gather the goods.
 Much of the information you’ll need to complete your analysis should be available to you, as long as you know where to look.

-1. Websites and marketing materials.
-Most of the information on their company objectives, products and services offered, as well as prices, should be readily available.
+- Websites and marketing materials.
+Most of the information on their company objectives, products and services offered, and prices should be readily available.
 However, if it’s not, you may have just identified a first weakness.

-2. Social media.
-If you’re also interested in learning more about your competitors’ social media presence (hint, hint: you should be), you should start here, too.
+- Social media.
+If you’re also interested in learning more about your competitors’ social media presence (hint: you should be), you should start here, too.
 Social media plays a big role in today’s marketing environment, and most companies provide links to their social media profiles on their website’s homepage.
-This little trick will not only save you time searching through 1.79 billion Facebook users or 313 million Twitter users, but it can also help to ensure you’re looking at the right profiles.
+This little trick will not only save you time searching through roughly 2.2 billion monthly active Facebook users or more than 800 million active Instagram users, but it can also help to ensure you’re looking at the right profiles.